9dots/9dots.io-pages/Ok0pUy5.md

 ### Plan:
 Show students the supplies that they will have to build their creature.
 Using the creature planning handout, students will decide on their input and output, as well as sketch what their creature will look like.

+### Build:
+Students will take the rest of the project time to create their Little Bits creature.